 The Authority had its second inspection by His Majesty's Inspection of Constabulary and Fire and Rescue Service (HMICFRS) in October 2021.
 The inspection is split into three pillars; efficiency, effectiveness, and people, these are then broken down into eleven areas of focus.
 At the first inspection in June 2019, HMICFRS graded the Authority as good across the three pillars.
 This was maintained in the second inspection as the Authority once again received a good rating on all three pillars.
-Preparation is underway for the Authority's third inspection which will commence in October 2023.
+Preparation is underway for the Authority's third inspection which commenced in October 2023.
+The Inspectorate has implemented several modifications in their evaluation of services to better align judgements with concerns and areas needing improvement.
+The latest HMICFRS report rates the Service with seven 'good' judgements, three 'adequate', and one 'requires improvement.